NaiemaGardner/A-Quiet-Space-api/README.md

 # A Quiet Space: A Self-Help Resource

 A place for users to create, review, update and delete written blog-style posts.
-Users will be able to publish works privately for self review or publically to share.
-Posts will be searchable by keywords.
-It is intended to emulate a library space, great for brain storming, idea inspiration, issue venting and general stress relief.
+A Quiet Space is intended to emulate a library space, great for brain storming, idea inspiration, issue venting and general stress relief.
 This is a resource that I felt I needed throughout my educational career but could not find, so I would like to bring it life!

 ## Important Links